sympy/sympy/doc/src/explanation/glossary.md

     Often expressions can be written in multiple, mathematically equivalent ways.
 A *canonical form* is a single way of writing an expression, which all equivalent expressions can be transformed to.
 An expression that is put into a canonical form is said to be *canonicalized*.
-Typically canonical forms are unique and have properties that make them easier to work with.
-For example, a common canonical form used for rational functions is $\frac{p}{q}$, where $p$ and $q$ are expanded polynomials with no common factors.
+Often canonical forms are unique and have properties that make them easier to work with.
+    For example, a common canonical form used for rational functions is
+    $\frac{p}{q}$, where $p$ and $q$ are expanded polynomials with no common factors.

 Code Generation